SAP-samples/btp-data-to-value-workshop/README.md

 The agenda of this bootcamp is structured as process-oriented as below instead of product-oriented.
 - Data Provisioning and Integration (HCS,DWC,DI)
 - Data Modeling and Processing (DWC,DI)
-- Data Visualization and Analytics (SAC)
+- Data Visualisation and Analytics (SAC)

 ### Storyline
 ![Bookshop Data-to-Value Storyline](resources/bookshop-d2v-storyline.png)